neilchvz/cairahq-platform/identity/google-workspace/config-reference/known-limitations.md

 **Root cause:** Google's custom URL service (`ghs.googlehosted.com`) does not provision SSL certificates for customer-owned subdomains.
 This is a documented platform limitation explicitly stated in Google's own documentation.

-**Impact:** Cosmetic — the security warning appears only on the initial redirect hop.
+**Impact:** Cosmetic, the security warning appears only on the initial redirect hop.
 After Google receives the request, the connection switches to HTTPS automatically.
 No credentials or data are transmitted over the unencrypted hop.

 **Production fix:** Cloudflare free plan proxy.
 See [vanity-urls.md](./vanity-urls.md) for full implementation details.